 Lars became fascinated by everything military early in his life.
 As a boy he sought danger as any young boy would do, mainly because his childhood was spent in a snoozy suburbia near Copenhagen.

 He tells a story of how he and his friends hunted animals with bow and arrow in the marsh to create some sort of excitement in their lives.
 Applying for The Jaeger Corps was a part of his need for excitement and eagerness to experience both psychical and mentally demanding challenges and tasks that he could not experience elsewhere.

 To Lars, taking the admissions test was the world’s best thing, and becoming a Jaeger one of the highlights of his life.

 He discovered that the tasks have as much to do with one’s inner strength, as it has to do with the outer resources.
 It’s not about what you have read or studied, it’s about what you want.

 - When you become a Jaeger you start building a certain character, a certain way of thinking and a new way of being a human, Lars points out.

 He has brought all this with him to his civil life.
 Succeeding becoming a Jaeger and the different types of assignments they had to go through.
 The boundaries they had to cross and the minimalist life they were living all gave him insights and experiences that only few people get – but far more people should, Lars believes.

-Cut downs in turn for life upgrades
+Cut downs in turn